pedjaparavinja14/maloprodajnaKasa/README.md

-The Data application represents a retail cash register.
+The application represents a retail cash register.

 The software system is developed in Java, within the NetBeans 15 environment, and designed as a desktop client-server application.
 The system is divided into three projects: Server, Client, and Shared.